NyoroGiraffe/Experi-City/00_Core/Core_Concepts.md

 **Governing Intelligence (Short)**: Flora and all information systems operating under her direction, collectively constituting the governing layer of Experi-City.

-The collective term for Flora and all information systems operating under her direction, including Politis, Themis and other citizen-facing systems built upon the PSP.
-As defined in the Charter of Experimental Cities, the Governing Intelligence bears binding legal obligations toward citizens and is equally subject to the Charter's provisions alongside human citizens and organizations.
-It constitutes the governing layer of the city, distinct from the human citizens and organizations it governs.
+The collective term for Flora and all information systems operating under her direction, including Politis, Themis, and other citizen-facing systems.
+It forms the invisible core of the City Office, handling the vast majority of its analytical and decision-making functions, and is equally bound by the Charter alongside human citizens and organizations.

 ---